The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 A 10-day tourist pass allows you to explore Pisac, Chinchero, Moray, Saqsayhuaman, Tambomachay, Q’engo Ollantaytambo, and other museums and historical sites.
 These passes can be purchased with cash only at the entrances of any of these attractions.

-The Ollantaytambo ruins are another top Cusco attraction.
+The Ollantaytambo ruins are another top attraction in Cusco.
 Its large stone terraces are remarkable, and the site is well-preserved.
-At the top of the ruins, we saw the most incredible view of the town.
+At the top of the ruins, we were treated to an incredible view of the town.

 Pisac has stunning, large agricultural terraces surrounded by steep mountain drops.
-Within the stone crevices of the mountains, there is an ancient cemetery where about 3,000 Inca are believed to be buried.
+Within the stone crevices of the mountains lies an ancient cemetery, where approximately 3,000 Inca are believed to be buried.

 The best part about our Pisac day trip was the lack of tourists!
-I was shocked but happy to experience without the typical huge peak season crowds.
-Also, I loved learning about how the Incas created sustainable agricultural systems by working with nature and not against it.
+I was shocked and happy to experience it without the typical huge peak-season crowds.
+Additionally, I appreciated learning about how the Incas developed sustainable agricultural systems by collaborating with nature rather than against it.

-You can easily spend at least 2-3 hours in each place.
-If you have more flexibility in your Cusco travel schedule, I recommend focusing on two ruins daily and spending more time at each while you tour Cusco.
+You can easily spend 2-3 hours at each place.
+If you have more flexibility in your Cusco travel schedule, I recommend focusing on two ruins per day and spending more time at each while touring Cusco.

-After Pisac, we went to visit the Santuario Animal de Ccochahuasi.
+After Pisac, we visited the Santuario Animal de Ccochahuasi.
 It is a family-owned and operated animal sanctuary that rescues animals that have been abused or brought into the black market.
 They also protect endangered species.

 Day 6 (Vinicunca):